followalong/followalong/README.md

 - Dark mode
 - Change encryption
 - Save to local
+- Specs should save to local
 - Scatter fetch all
 - 3 Core Services
+- Specs should save to remote
 - Remove unused stuff
 - Limit read items
 - Documentation